Eric Harold Neville: Chairmanship at Reading

-Professional memberships & honours
+Professional memberships and honours

 Neville was an active member of several mathematical and scientific bodies.
 Elected to membership of the London Mathematical Society in 1913, he served on its council from 1926 to 1931.
 He regularly attended meetings of the British Association for the Advancement of Science, being President of Section A (Mathematics and Physics) in 1950.
 He also chaired its Mathematical Tables Committee from 1931 to 1947 and, when it came under the auspices of the Royal Society, he contributed two sets of tables, on Farey series of order 1025 (1950) and Rectangular-polar conversion tables (1956).